cinfantesa/twitter-feed/README.md

  * FeedTweetItem: It is the representation of a tweet, so it only receives the tweet info.

 ## Testing strategy
-I write only test to validate inputs and outputs of each component.
+I write tests to validate inputs and outputs of each component.
 It means that i check the following:
 * A component renders correctly for given props.
 * A component dispatch right events.